ProtocolONE/auth1.protocol.one/README.md

 Qilin is an open-source digital distribution platform for game developers and publishers.
 Our mission is to distribute games by minimizing the effort of contracting, sharing documentation and providing comprehensive real-time statistics.

-Our solution is part of Protocol One IAAS and is actively used in the Storefront constructor.
-Qilin can be used as a component in an existing P1-independent system, using its hardware or cloud platforms.

 **Qilin architecture schema**

 ![Qilin architecture schema](qilin-schema.png)